kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Fragments of a Faith Forgotten.md

 In a recent volume of the valuable series Texts and Studies (Apocrypha Anecdota II., by M. R. James, 1897), there is a long fragment of The Acts of John, much of which had never been published before.
 This fragment was recovered from a fourteenth-century manuscript preserved in Vienna.
 The original Acts date back to the Leucian collection.
 Since Clement of Alexandria quoted from them, we can place them in the third quarter of the second century.
 Therefore, we have an early document of great interest, especially because of its distinctly Gnostic nature.
 Most of the fragment is a monologue by John, preserving a remarkable tradition of Jesus' occult life.
 The christology is entirely docetic, making the fragment a valuable addition to our knowledge of Gnostic tradition.

 Docetism emerged from legends of certain occult powers attributed to the "perfect man."
 These legends were integrated into various christological and soteriological theories of the Gnostic philosophers and were also based on a historical fact that has been obscured by numerous historical narrations.
 After his death, Christ returned and taught his followers within inner communities, contributing to the diverse Gnostic tradition of inner instruction.
 He returned in the only way he could, in a "psychic" or "spiritual" body.
 This body could become visible at will and even be felt, but compared to a normal physical body, it was "illusory," hence the term "docetic."

 Just as the external tradition of the "Poor Men" gradually elevated Jesus from a prophet to the full glory of the Godhead, the internal tradition extended the original docetic idea throughout the entire soteriological structure created by Gnostic thinkers.
 The Acts of John reflect these tendencies, with "John" representing one line of the diverse docetic tradition, which originated from an occult fact and marvellous teachings of initiation that later became historicized.
 John summarizes these teachings by saying, "I firmly held to this one belief, that the Lord arranged everything symbolically and for the benefit of humanity, for their conversion and salvation."

 It is easy for any student of the occult to believe that Christ possessed very high spiritual powers.
 The idea that he could appear to others in a mayavi-rupa, as it is called in India, and change his appearance at will, is credible.
 However, it is against human nature for such traditions to be passed down without exaggeration or fantastical additions.

 Thus, we are told that when James and John were called, James saw Jesus first as a child, while John saw him as a cheerful and handsome man.
 Later, John saw him as a bald man with a thick, flowing beard, while James described him as a young man with a newly grown beard.
 Additionally, John noted that his eyes never closed.
 Interestingly, this aligns with one of the signs of a "god" mentioned in Hindu scriptures.
 John noticed many changes in Jesus' appearance, sometimes looking like "a small, unattractive man," and other times "reaching to heaven."
 This makes sense for a disciple in close contact with the powerful "presence" or "glory" of a Master.
 Even more surprisingly, when John lay on Jesus' chest, he sometimes felt it to be "smooth and tender," and other times "hard, like stones."
 Additionally, when Jesus prayed and meditated, a light appeared in Him that was indescribable.

 The following simple story will make readers smile, but it also provides evidence to students of hidden nature that the legend has a basis in occult facts, similar to many legends in India about the touch of yogins in states of ecstasy.
 (The quotations are mainly from Dr. James' translation).

-"Once again, He led us three up a mountain, saying 'Come to Me.'
+> Once again, He led us three up a mountain, saying 'Come to Me.'
 We went and saw Him praying from a distance.
 Because He loved me, I quietly approached Him so He wouldn't see, and stood looking at His back.
 I saw that He wasn't wearing any clothes and appeared not as a man.
 His feet were whiter than snow, lighting up the ground, and His head reached heaven, which frightened me.
-I cried out, and He turned into a small figure, pulled my beard, and said, 'John, do not be unbelieving, and do not meddle.'"And I said to Him, "But what have I done, Lord?"
+I cried out, and He turned into a small figure, pulled my beard, and said, 'John, do not be unbelieving, and do not meddle.'
+And I said to Him, 'But what have I done, Lord?'
 And I tell you, my brothers, I suffered great pain for thirty days in the place where he grabbed my beard.
 Peter and James were angry because I spoke with the Lord, and they signaled me to come to them and leave the Lord alone.
-So I went, and they both asked me, "Who was speaking with the Lord on the mountaintop?
-We heard both of them talking..
+So I went, and they both asked me, 'Who was speaking with the Lord on the mountaintop?
+We heard both of them talking...'
+>

-When I considered His great grace, His many-faced unity, and His endless wisdom, I said, "You can learn that if you ask Him..
+> When I considered His great grace, His many-faced unity, and His endless wisdom, I said, 'You can learn that if you ask Him...'
+>

-Once, when all of us disciples were sleeping in one house at Gennesaret, I wrapped myself up and watched what He did from under my garment.
-First, I heard Him say, "John, go to sleep," and I pretended to be asleep.
-Then I saw another one who looked like Him come down, and I heard him say to my Lord, "Jesus, do those you have chosen still not believe in you?"
-And my Lord replied, "You speak rightly, for they are just men."
+> Once, when all of us disciples were sleeping in one house at Gennesaret, I wrapped myself up and watched what He did from under my garment.
+First, I heard Him say, 'John, go to sleep,' and I pretended to be asleep.
+Then I saw another one who looked like Him come down, and I heard him say to my Lord, 'Jesus, do those you have chosen still not believe in you?'
+And my Lord replied, 'You speak rightly, for they are just men.'

 In my opinion, this story shows the difference between Jesus and the Christ in Gnostic Christianity.
 The Christ was the Great Master, and Jesus was the man through whom He taught during His ministry.

 Another simple story is that when Jesus and His disciples each received a loaf from a well-off person, Jesus would bless the loaf and divide it among them, and each disciple was satisfied with his portion.
 Thus, "our loaves were saved whole."
 This believable incident provides a basis for the legend of the feeding of the five thousand.
 Such incidents were all that the writer thought wise to share with those who were not initiated; there were many more events too sacred or too unbelievable to be revealed to the general public.

-"Now, brothers, I speak these things to encourage your faith in Him; for we must remain silent about His mighty and wonderful works for now, as they are mysteries that perhaps cannot be fully spoken or understood..
+> Now, brothers, I speak these things to encourage your faith in Him; for we must remain silent about His mighty and wonderful works for now, as they are mysteries that perhaps cannot be fully spoken or understood...

 Next comes the "Hymn" sung before He was taken by "the lawless Jews."
 The disciples are described as holding hands to form a circle around Jesus, who stands in the center.
 For each line He sings, they respond in chorus with the sacred word "Amen."
 This appears to be an echo of ancient Mysteries, and the ceremony resembles a sacred dance of initiation.
 The Hymn is currently in a very confused and fragmented state, and most of the instructions have almost entirely disappeared.
 I have therefore made a few guesses; in some passages, however, the confusion is so great that it is impossible to make any suggestions.

 In the following text, C. stands for the candidate, I. for the initiator (the Christ), and A. for the assistants.

 C. "I would be saved."

 I. "And I would save."

-A. "Amen..
+A. "Amen..."

 C. "I would be freed."

 I. "And I would free."

-A. "Amen..
+A. "Amen..."

 C. "I would be pierced."

 I. "And I would pierce."

-A. "Amen..
+A. "Amen..."

 C. "I would be born."

 I. "And I would bring to birth."

-A. "Amen..
+A. "Amen..."

 C. "I would eat."

 I. "And I would be eaten."

-A. "Amen..
+A. "Amen..."

 C. "I would hear."

 I. "And I would be heard."

-A. "Amen..
+A. "Amen..."

 "I would be understood, being all understanding (mind)."

-A. "Amen..
+A. "Amen..."

 C. "I would be washed."

 I. "And I would wash."

-A. "Amen..
+A. "Amen..."

 "(Grace [i.e., the Sophia] dances.).

 "I would play music; dance, all of you."

-A. "Amen..
+A. "Amen..."

 "The Ogdoad plays to our dancing.
-Amen..
+Amen..."

 "The Dodecad dances above us.
-Amen..
+Amen..."

-[The reading of this line is hopeless..
+[The reading of this line is hopeless...]

-"He who does not dance does not understand what is happening..
+"He who does not dance does not understand what is happening..."

 C. "I would flee."I would like you to stay.

 A: Amen.

 C: I would like to be dressed in appropriate clothing.

 I: And I would like to dress you.

 A: Amen.

 C: I want to be reconciled.

 I: And I will reconcile.

-A: Amen..
+A: Amen...

 I have no house, yet I have houses.
 Amen.

 I have no place, yet I have places.
 Amen.

 I have no temple, yet I have temples.
-Amen..
+Amen...

 I: I am a light to you who sees Me.

 A: Amen.

 I: I am a mirror to you who perceives Me.

 A: Amen.

 I: I am a door to you who knocks on Me.

 A: Amen.

 I: I am a path to you, a traveler.

-A: Amen..
+A: Amen...

 I: Now respond to my dancing.
 See yourself in Me who speaks; and when you see what I do, keep silent about My mysteries.